nadeznamorris/Threat-Hunting-Scenario-The-Buyer/README.md

 ## 2. Investigation Summary — Ashford Sterling Recruitment

+A ransomware affiliate re-entered the Ashford Sterling environment by reactivating access pre-staged during a prior intrusion, using a compromised user account (david.mitchell) and a planted AnyDesk remote access tool.
+The attacker disabled Windows Defender via registry modification, harvested credentials through LSASS access, and moved laterally to AS-SRV using administrative credentials obtained during that process.
+Sensitive company data was compressed and exfiltrated before the Akira ransomware binary — masquerading as a legitimate updater process — was deployed via PowerShell, shadow copies were deleted to eliminate recovery options, and encryption commenced at 22:18:33 across AS-SRV and AS-PC2.
+The attacker self-cleaned the environment post-encryption and issued a £65,000 ransom demand through a TOR-hosted Akira negotiation portal.

+---

+## 3. Attack Narrative

 **Phase 1 — Re-entry via Pre-Staged Access**
 The threat actor did not need to re-compromise the environment. **AnyDesk.exe**, planted during ***The Broker*** intrusion, was residing in `C:\Users\Public\` on AS-PC2 — an unusual and suspicious path for a remote access tool.
 The compromised account **david.mitchell** provided the initial foothold, with connections originating from the attacker's external IP `88.97.164.155`.
 The pre-staged C2 beacon (`wsync.exe`) was initially reactivated but failed to maintain stable communications.
 The attacker promptly deployed a replacement beacon to `C:\ProgramData\` and re-established reliable C2 connectivity through `cdn.cloud-endpoint.net`, resolving to `104.21.30.237` and `172.67.174.46`.
 AnyDesk traffic was relayed through `relay-0b975d23.net.anydesk.com`.